Your Fire Safety Matters to Us!

 Have you ever seen a fire being combated in a tall building with proper safety measures and precautions?
 Did you wonder about how it was done?
 If you don’t know, then you have never heard of a dry riser.

 A dry riser is an empty pipe with an outlet that firefighters can pass water through to higher floors in the building.
 If you live in a tall building, you need to know more about this system and the regulations that guide its installation and maintenance.
-We have provided all the details you need below.

 Why Do You Need a Dry Riser?